copsTvFan/cops-episode-guide/guide.md

 **Caught Red Handed -- 15 Greatest Takedowns**

-- (Sacramento, CA -- 10:42 PM Disturbance Call) CP-606
+- (Sacramento, CA -- 10:42 PM Disturbance Call) Likely segment 1 of CP-606.
 - (Indianapolis, IN -- 5:17 PM Traffic Stop) A cop pulls over a dirtbag biker whose license is conditional because of a DWI.
 He smells of pot, just came from the Burger King and doesn't really want to be searched.
 The cops find a box of pot and the biker throws it hoping his woman on the other bike would grab it and take off.
+Likely segment 1 of CP-645.
 - New Orleans (Mardi Gras 12:20 AM) A fight on a balcony turns into a near riot with drunks smashing windows of a bar.
 Cops try to break it up and a bottle is thrown at him.
 Horses are brought in to clear the area and some idiots are